MisterSheeple/BOSSDumperGM9/README.md

 16. Run the mset9 script (On Windows, click on `mset9.bat`.
 On MacOS, click on `mset9.command`.
 On Linux, run it by typing `python3 -m mset9.py` into your terminal.) and choose the right firmware and model for your system.
 Once you've done that, enter 2 to select "Inject MSET9 payload"
 17. Close the mset9 script and put the SD card back in your system.
 18. Follow the directions on the bottom screen.
-19. When complete, your SpotPass URL cache will be located in the `/gm9/out/` folder on your SD card as `partitionA.bin` (or in rare cases, `partitionB.bin`).
+19. When complete, your SpotPass URL cache will be located in the `spotpass_cache` folder on your SD card as `partitionA.bin` (or in rare cases, `partitionB.bin`).
 Upload this file to Pretendo's Bandwidth bot in their Discord using the command `/upload-network-dump boss-database-3ds`.
 20. If you wish to remove the payload and use this SD card as normal, reopen the mset9 script and choose the "Remove MSET9" option.

 ### Without CFW (1.0 - 11.3)